jeramiahgcoffey/jeramiahgcoffey/README.md

 - exercising skills
 - learning new things

-#### I hope you enjoy my repositoies!
+#### I hope you enjoy my repositories!
 Feel free to contact me with any inquires, questions, advice or opportunities.